 Through trial and error, his company is continually working out new ways to retain their best workers.

 Offering benefits, he says, is one the most effective things they’ve done to overcome employee turnover.
 They’ve also instituted bonus systems to reward good workers.
 Worker training is another effective tool.

 “That shows that we’re investing in them and really brings up their morale,” Jeffries says.
 “They know that they have some value.
 They think, hey this guy wouldn’t be spending this money on us if he didn’t see something.”

 Finding new painters is likewise a challenge throughout the coatings industry.
 Jeffries has chosen a route that more and more paint contracting company owners are trying these days.

 “We’ve decided to stop chasing after painters.
 We’re hiring people on attitude,” he says.
 “We’ve had a lot of success with that.
 We’ve already hired a couple guys that had no paint experience and within a year, they’ve surpassed guys that I’ve had working for me for three or four years.

 “It’s strictly an attitude thing,” he adds.
 “They want to do better, where some guys are just happy to do 40 hours, and you know, it’s just a paycheck.
 So, by not just looking for painters, we’re hiring on attitude and that’s helped a lot.”

-Chad Jeffries was interviewed by Mike Starling, PPC Editor.
-You can watch more videos in our Pro On the Go series on the Sherwin-Williams contractor website.
+Chad Jeffries was interviewed for the Pro on the Go series by Mike Starling, PPC Editor.
+Video production by Mike Starling, with assistance by Brett Huus.
+Watch more videos in our Pro On the Go series on the Sherwin-Williams contractor website.